 If your child loves to get his or her fingers dirty, try baking with him or her.
 Baking is a very tactile experience, and in some ways it can be precise.
 Mess up the recipe, and you can end up with a hockey puck rather than bread.
 One thing we like about baking is that kids learn science almost in spite of themselves.
 Of course, producing an edible is a life skill, but so is cleaning up the mess afterwards.
 They’ll learn some language and math skills by having to understand something about weights and measures.
 Geography includes into and out of the oven, refrigerator, and mixer.

 Plan a Celebration

 Even for young children, this year has resulted in disappointments like missing their friends from school.
 Some may have even missed their friend’s birthday parties.
 So, you might consider throwing a “party” for the family.
 Let your child help plan the celebration along with you.
 For instance, maybe they want to have purple balloons and a clown.
 So, dad can dress up in a clown suit and act silly.
 If kids can’t come over (or you aren’t comfortable with that yet), have friends check in over Zoom or Facetime.
 This way, you can have a huge social event while still maintaining social distancing.

 Finally, present your child with a certificate showing that he or she has completed the educational activities you’ve planned for the summer.
 That should help make this a summer to remember in a positive way.

-Little Wonders Montessori One’s goal is to develop confident, competent, self-disciplined and driven individuals, who can work cooperatively for the benefit of society.
+Valor Montessori Prep’s goal is to develop confident, competent, self-disciplined and driven individuals, who can work cooperatively for the benefit of society.